arito7/huffman/README.md

 build `g++ main.cpp -o huffman`

 This is a personal project for learning C++ and a cool algorithm.
+Some things I was able to use in this project.
+- bit packing
+- heap/priority queue
+- binary trees
+- dfs
+- recursion
+- serializing/deserialing
+- i/o

 # Huffman Coding
 Huffman coding is a greedy lossless data compression algorithm.
 # Complexity Analysis
+// todo
-# Improvements (todo)
+# Improvements // todo
-1. use vector instead of map for frequency analysis
+1. use std::array instead of std::map for frequency analysis
-2. see other ways of doing a frequency analysis other than just straight up character frequency
+2. see other ways of doing a frequency analysis other than just straight up character frequency (e.g. based on entire words that appear frequently, like prepositions)
 # Steps
 ## Compression
 1. open and read input file